Tezzj/Namaste-React-2.0/05-Let's get Hooked/Theory/5 - Assignment Soln.md

 React only tracks changes to state, so if you directly modify the variable (a regular variable in the original code), React doesn't know that it needs to re-render the component.
 That's why useState is required

+We cannot use any react hook outside a component.
+Inside a component, useState should be used in the beginning.
+It can't be used inside a condition.

 #### Syntax for useState hook

 ```